Mac Mini 2014 review

 If you're looking for a mini PC but want something with a bit more expandability or just need something that runs on Windows, there are a couple of alternatives.

-- Acer Revo RL85 - this little miracle machine costs just £399 for its Intel Core i3 variant, but with that you also get a wireless keyboard and mouse and some impressive expandability.
+- Acer Revo RL85 - this little miracle machine costs as little as £210 or its Intel Core i3 variant, but with that you also get a wireless keyboard and mouse and some impressive expandability.
 You get a 2TB hard disk as standard but there are two 2.5in drive bays, effectively allowing you to make a small, Windows-powered NAS for very little money.
 Its glossy white styling and cute chassis are a delight to behold, making the Acer Revo RL85 one of our favourite PCs of the year.

 - HP Pavilion Mini - The i3 version of the Pavilion Mini is just £349, making it a great budget choice.
 It doesn't come with a keyboard or mouse and expansion is limited, although not impossible.
 Performance is reasonably sprightly, and the stylish grey and silver chassis make it stand out from the crowd.